z3i/gutenberg/README.md

 }
 ```

-This one includes all built-in Gutenberg mixins and sets your repo to 'sword'
+This one includes all built-in Gutenberg mixins and sets your repo to `'sword'`
-and user to 'somu'.
+and user to `'somu'`.
 Those two variables are very important in Gutenberg.
 After
 setting them, you can easily generate a header, for example, using built-in
 `{{head}}` variable, so in that case you'd receive something like this
 for your `{{head}}`:

     Sword
     =====

+It is a taste of what is called mixins.
+More on that later.

 #### `context.rb`